|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

 |Salkantay & Inca Trail To Machu Picchu : 8D||09/12/2018||09/19/2018||Book now|

 (Puerto Maldonado - Puerto Maldonado)

 |ACTIVITIES||Nature observation with an ecological focus|

-During the mid-morning, we will begin our 4 ½ hour boat ride to the Tambopata Research Center.
-Around one and half hours into our boat journey, as we cross the confluence with the Malinowski River, we will leave the final traces of human habitation behind.
+During the mid-morning, we will begin our 4 ½ hour boat ride to the Tambopata Research Center; we will leave the final traces of human habitation behind.
 Within the 700,000-hectare uninhabited nucleus of the reserve, sightings of capybara, caiman, geese, macaws and other large species will become more frequent.